Rakuten and Ivory: Success for Elephants

 Despite a landmark decision at CITES CoP17 in 2016 to close down domestic ivory markets, the Government of Japan has refused to ban ivory sales or acknowledge the role Japan plays in the illegal ivory trade and poaching of elephants.
 Instead, private sector companies like Rakuten have stepped up and taken matters into their own hands to protect elephants.
 Rakuten’s laudable decision to ban ivory sales demonstrates the important role that Japanese industry can play in the fight to save the world’s elephants.

-• Read about Japan’s domestic ivory market and how it contributes to elephant poaching and illegal trade in our two recent reports: Japan’s Illegal Ivory Trade (2015) and The Dirty Secrets of Japan’s Illegal Ivory Trade (2016)
+Read about Japan’s domestic ivory market and how it contributes to elephant poaching and illegal trade in two of our earlier reports: Japan’s Illegal Ivory Trade (2015) and The Dirty Secrets of Japan’s Illegal Ivory Trade (2016)